Pythonista7/Matrix-Lib-for-C/README.md

             Return
                   A pointer pointing to a 2D array containing the product of X and Y.

+            Note:
-            Note:Dimensions of X and Y need to be compatible for multiplication.
+                 * Dimensions of X and Y need to be compatible for multiplication.

   4)div(X,Y)